Did your parents struggle to boost their bank account? Did they miss opportunities to grow their wealth?

 In addition, most people cannot afford to purchase homes with cash.
 Taking out a mortgage allows them to invest in a place that can provide a roof over their head for years and decades to come.

 With debt, it’s important to preach responsibility.
-Never take on debt you don’t have a specific plan to pay off.
+Never take on debt if you don't have a plan to become debt-free.

 Putting every extra dollar you have toward paying off the mortgage